Before breeding hamsters, one should consider why s/he should breed his/her hamster.

 The gestation period for Syrian Hamsters is 16 days, Dwarf Winter White Russian Hamsters, Campbell’s and Chinese Hamsters 18 to 21 days while for Roborovski Hamsters 23 to 30 days.

 When the female hamster gives birth, it is very important not to touch the nest or babies and avoid cleaning the cage for the first three weeks or else the mother hamster may panic and kill the hamster babies.
 If it is really necessary to 'clean' a cage area while the mother hamster is nursing her babies, you should only use a small piece of tissue to 'clean' the cage but avoid touching the nest area.
 Apart from the normal hamster food mix, put some bread soaked in milk (skimmed cow milk is fine) in a small food bowl as this will provided extra proteins both for the mother and baby hamsters.
 Replace the bread and milk at least 3 times daily until the pups are 4 weeks old.
 The cage should be placed in a quiet room, since noises can cause the mother hamster stress.

-In the case of Syrian hamsters, the babies must be separated from the mother hamster when they reach 4 weeks of age.
+In the case of Syrian Hamsters, the babies must be separated from the mother hamster when they reach 4 weeks of age.
 Separation must take place at 4 weeks of age since the hamsters would be sexually mature.
 In the case of Dwarf Hamsters, you can keep the female baby hamsters with the mother and separate the male baby hamsters and keep them in another cage to avoid mating.
 Never introduce the male baby hamsters to the father since he will not accept them and the babies will be afraid.
 In the case of Syrian and Chinese Hamsters, it is best to house the babies one per cage since they are solitary.

 What do you do if your hamster gives birth and then dies?
 Click here to read more.